JuliaLang/julia/doc/manual/parallel-computing.rst

 - ``addprocs(list_of_remote_hosts; tunnel=true, sshflags=<ssh keys and other flags>)`` is useful when we wish to use SSH connections for master-worker too.
 A typical scenario for this is a local laptop running the Julia REPL (i.e., the master) with the rest of the cluster on the cloud, say on Amazon EC2.
-In this case only port 22 needs to be opened at the remote cluster coupled with SSH client authenticated via PKI.
+In this case only port 22 needs to be opened at the remote cluster coupled with SSH client authenticated via public key infrastructure (PKI).
   Authentication credentials can be supplied via ``sshflags``, for example ``sshflags=`-e <keyfile>```.

   Note that worker-worker connections are still plain TCP and the local security policy on the remote cluster